OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/deploy-an-application.md

     ![deploy tev to auality](images/deploy-dev-quality-p1-lt-1.png)

-1. When asked to choose one or more applications to deploy, click **Cancel** and first select the target environment.
+1. When asked to choose one or more applications to deploy, click **Cancel** and then select the target environment.

-1. open the target environment from the dropdown click its name (**Quality P1** in our example).
+1. open the target environment from the dropdown, and click its name (**Quality P1** in our example).

     ![target environment](images/deploy-choose-target-environment-lt.png)

 1. Select the desired target environment in the pop-up menu.
-In this example, we selected **Change environment to Quality P2**.
+In this example, select **Change environment to Quality P2**.

 1. Proceed as previously described by adding apps to the deployment plan, validating the plan, and starting the deployment.